aprilsong-db/dbt-databricks-airflow/README.md

 Overview
 ========

-Welcome to Astronomer!
-This project was generated after you ran 'astro dev init' using the Astronomer CLI.
-This readme describes the contents of the project, as well as how to run Apache Airflow on your local machine.
+This project was generated to show how to stream data from S3 using Databricks Autoloader, orchestrate your Jobs with Airflow, and incorporate dbt pipelines.

 Project Contents
 ================

+This project uses Astronomer.
 Your Astro project contains the following files and folders:

 - dags: This folder contains the Python files for your Airflow DAGs.
 By default, this directory includes an example DAG that runs every 30 minutes and simply prints the current date.
 It also includes an empty 'my_custom_function' that you can fill out to execute Python code.
 - Dockerfile: This file contains a versioned Astro Runtime Docker image that provides a differentiated Airflow experience.
 If you want to execute other commands or overrides at runtime, specify them here.